Tag: webinar

 But what does this mean, and who defines it?
 What are the ethics of sharing water?
 Is it right, and under what conditions?

-These questions will be explored in a webinar hosted by FLOW featuring experts in environmental ethics and policy:
+These questions are explored in a webinar hosted by FLOW featuring experts in environmental ethics and policy.

 Dr. Susan Chiblow